 - Heat promotes moisture release.
 Inside of an airtight jar, that moisture doesn't reabsorb evenly, leaving the possibility of moisture pockets that can later form mold.

-- Condensation caused from the cooling affect inside the jars also becomes problematic, especially in this 'sealed' environment.
+- Condensation caused by the cooling effect inside the jars also becomes problematic, especially in this 'sealed' environment.